smartobjectoriented/EMISO/docker/README.md

 ## Killing the container

 When you are done with compiling, you can simply kill the container by executing the command `docker kill soo-buildenv`.

+## Docker integration in rootfs

+Docker has been integrated in the rootfs.

+In case of problems, the `check-config.sh` can be used to check the kernel module needed for docker support has been activated or not

+**usage**

+	check-config.sh <DEFCONFIG FILE>